Symbolic dynamics for the Teichmueller flow: Introduction

 Our construction is valid for strata of abelian differentials, but it is different from Rauzy induction.
 A dictionary between these two codings has yet to be established.

-Let again ${\cal Q}$ be a component of a stratum in ${\cal Q}(S)$ or ${\cal H}(S)$.
-We use Theorem \ref{coding} to investigate the space ${\cal M}_{\rm inv}({\cal Q})$ of all $\Phi^t$-invariant Borel probability measures on ${\cal Q}$ equipped with the weak$^*$-topology.
-A specific example of such a measure in the Lebesgue measure class was constructed by Masur and Veech \cite{M82,V86}.
-This measure $\lambda$ is ergodic \cite{M82,V86}, and its \emph{entropy} $h_\lambda$ coincides with the complex dimension $2g+\ell+m-2$ (or $2g+\ell-1$) of the complex orbifold defining the stratum (note that we use a normalization for the Teichm\"uller flow which is different from the one used by Masur and Veech).
+A specific example of a $\Phi^t$-invariant Borel probability measure on a component ${\cal Q}$ of a stratum in the Lebesgue measure class was constructed by Masur and Veech \cite{M82,V86}.
+This measure $\lambda$ is ergodic \cite{M82,V86} and of full support, and its \emph{entropy} $h_\lambda$ coincides with the complex dimension $2g+\ell+m-2$ (or $2g+s-1$) of the complex orbifold defining the stratum (note that we use a normalization for the Teichm\"uller flow which is different from the one used by Masur and Veech).
 In particular, the entropy of the Lebesgue measure on the open connected stratum ${\cal Q}(1,\dots,1;-m)$ equals $6g-6+2m$.

 Denote by $h_\nu$ the entropy of a measure $\nu\in {\cal M}_{\rm inv}({\cal Q})$.
 Define